BrayAlter/UAT-Global-Server/README.md

     - **Pretty much everything you need to do in a career run**

 - ✅ **Completely hands off**: Recover tp, Starting runs, finding the right guest card
-  - Everything is automated you can just afk until legacy umas are full (fixing "Its a new day" tonight)
+  - Everything is automated you can just afk for **DAYS** until legacy umas are full (fixing "Its a new day" tonight)

 - ✅ **Saving of presets**: Save training parameters for easy access in future runs